simplic/documentation/dev/csharp/framework/navigation commands/intro.md

 # Navigation commands

-Navigation commands allows to navigate within the simplic framework by typing in a command.
+Navigation commands allow to navigate within the simplic framework by typing in a command.
 Commands can be simple shortcuts, application names or even generic commands, like starting a call.

 ![~/images/navigation_command_sample.png](~/images/navigation_command_sample.png)